 - (1) FORE 419 Management Case Study

-- (2) FORE 444 Sustaining Biodiversity on Private Land
+- (2) FORE 422 Forest Harvest Planning

-- (3) FORE 445 Environmental Forestry
+- (3) FORE 447 Environmental Forestry

-- (4) FORE 422 Forest Harvest Planning

-- (5) Three courses from the 400-level schedule of electives:
+- (4) Three courses from the 400-level schedule of electives:

-- (a) FORE 404-FORE 409 Special Topics

-- (b) FORE 423 Forest Transportation and Road Design
+- (a) FORE 423 Forest Transportation and Road Design

-- (c) FORE 426 Forest Products Marketing and International Trade
+- (b) FORE 426 Forest Products Marketing and International Trade

-- (d) FORE 435 Forest Economics 2
+- (c) FORE 435 Forest Economics 2

-- (e) FORE 436 Forest Tree Breeding
+- (d) FORE 436 Forest Tree Breeding

-- (f) FORE 441 Engineered Wood Products

-- (g) FORE 443 Biosecurity Risk Management
+- (e) FORE 443 Biosecurity Risk Management

-- (h) FORE 475 Independent Course of Study
+- (f) FORE 475 Independent Course of Study

-- (i) Up to 30 points from courses offered at 300-level or above for any other degree.

-1. FORE 422 Forest Harvest Planning is a required course and may be taken in either Year Three instead of an elective or in Year Four.
+- 1. FORE 422 Forest Harvest Planning is a required course and may be taken in either Year Three instead of an elective or in Year Four. - Candidates are required to complete four electives in total across Years Three and Four from the Forestry Science 400-level schedule. - A candidate's course of study shall be subject to the approval of the Dean of Engineering and Forestry.

-- Candidates are required to complete four electives in total across Years Three and Four from the Forestry Science 400-level schedule. - A candidate's course of study shall be subject to the approval of the Dean of Engineering and Forestry. - A BForSc student may credit no more than 30 points from other degrees toward BForSc in total in Year Three and Four.
+4. A BForSc student may credit no more than 30 points from other degrees toward BForSc in total in Year Three and Four.